Ethsamba2024/UnJourn/README.md

 The platform not only focuses on protecting and supporting independent journalists but also on bringing critical and frequently hidden issues to the forefront.
 By providing a secure environment and a dependable payment structure, this social network empowers these professionals to expose abuses, corruption, and human rights violations, thereby contributing to a more informed and conscious global community.

 UnJourn website represents an innovative and necessary response to independent journalism in a rapidly changing world where freedom of expression and truth are essential values.
 With technologies like Scroll and , it becomes a powerful tool for independent journalists who are willing to risk everything to keep us informed about the most pressing issues of our time.

+## Documentation

+## Technologies

+- Next
+- TailwindCSS
+- Scroll Network(Testnet)
+- Chainlink
+- Near
+- Solidity
+- Typescript
+- Node

+## Deployed application

+## How to run locally

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.